Shiraz: Geography

 Shiraz Garden Drives, in the north, has gardens predating the city's expansion.

 The city of Shiraz, the capital of Fars province, is located at 52 degrees 32 minutes east longitude and 29 degrees 36 minutes north latitude, and is 919 kilometers from Tehran.
 In the first official census of Iran in 1335, the city of Shiraz with a population of 170,659 people was the sixth most populous city in Iran.
 Shiraz is located in the south of Iran and the northwest of Fars province.
 It is built in a green plain at the foot of the Zagros Mountains 1500 m above sea level.
 Shiraz is 800 km south of Tehran.

 A seasonal river, Dry River, flows through the northern part of the city and on into Maharloo Lake.
 As of 1920, the area had a large forest of oak trees.

 Gardens

 Shiraz contains a considerable number of gardens.
-Due to population growth in the city, many of these gardens may be lost to give way to new developments.
-Although some measures have been taken by the Municipality to preserve these gardens, many illegal developments still endanger them.
+Due to population growth in the city, a number of these gardens may be lost to give way to new developments.
+Although some measures have been taken by the Municipality to preserve these gardens, a number of illegal developments still endanger them.